vuejs/eslint-plugin-vue/docs/rules/require-prop-comment.md

   - `"JSDoc"` ...
 Only JSDoc comment are allowed.
   - `"line"` ...
 Only line comment are allowed.
   - `"block"` ...
 Only block comment are allowed.
-  - `"unlimited"` ...
+  - `"any"` ...
 All comment types are allowed.

 ### `"type": "block"`